Progressive web apps – the future of the web?

-Progressive Web App (PWA) is one of the hottest concepts in the web & app industry.
+The Progressive Web App (PWA) is one of the hottest concepts in the web & app industry.
 Google is aggressively pushing it, and we are getting requests to build them.
-But what exactly is a Progressive Web App?
+But what exactly is a PWA?

 Basically, a progressive web app is a traditional website with a couple of added functionalities that make it behave more like a native app.
-It’s a combination of modern web browser technologies and best practices of creating mobile friendly websites.
+It’s a combination of modern web browser technologies and best practices for creating mobile-friendly websites.

 |Site is served over HTTPS||Yes||Yes|

 |Pages are responsive on tablets & mobile devices||Yes||Yes|